20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 As I said, a lot of scammers catfish for financial gain, and at times, they don’t even try to hide it.

+Right off the bat, they ask for financial aid.
 They might even have a convincing sob story—none of it is true.

-11. They’re too nice right off the bat – it’s called love-bombing.
+11. They’re too nice right off the bat—it’s called love-bombing.

 Another obvious sign: catfishes are way too flirty to the point where they look suspicious.